 Here’s the good news — since hitting a low point in 2014, the population of blue crabs in the Chesapeake Bay has rebounded to about 594 million.
 Roughly 10 percent of the crabs in the bay are harvested each year, which makes the blue crab a sustainable seafood.

 Fisheries in Maryland and Virginia have used science-based guidelines for combating overfishing.
-For blue crabs in particular, that has been important as the bay grasses they need to lay eggs and hide from predators is still on the road to recovery.
+For blue crabs, in particular, that has been important as the bay grasses they need to lay eggs and hide from predators are still on the road to recovery.
 Improving the overall water quality of Chesapeake Bay is not only a goal to help humans but also sea life like the blue crab.

 The Food and Drug Administration (FDA) mandates that facilities that process and ship out seafood products undergo mandatory inspections periodically.

 If you’re shipping blue crabs alive and they die, they cannot be consumed.
 First of all, the meat will turn mushy and not be as appetizing.
-Second, the bacteria that grows inside a dead crab’s shell is not good for human consumption and could make someone eating it very ill.
+Second, the bacteria that grow inside a dead crab’s shell are not good for human consumption and could make someone eating it very ill.

 Moistness: Crabs have gills and need to be in water to fully thrive and survive.
 However, if they are kept cool and moist, they can live out of water for up to 24 hours.
 The way to accomplish this while the crab is in transit is to use a towel or some kind of cloth that is soaked with water.
 However, keep the crabs away from standing water too, as this will also kill them.

 Free of stress: All three of these steps are imperative but this is one that needs a level of care taken.
-Stress will kill a blue crab and there’s some precautions you can take so they don’t suffer an undue amount that would lead to that loss.
+Stress will kill a blue crab and there are some precautions you can take so they don’t suffer an undue amount that would lead to that loss.

-If you follow these steps, the blue crabs should get to its destination ready to be prepared for hungry diners.
+If you follow these steps, the blue crabs should get to their destination ready to be prepared for hungry diners.

 There's a demand for Chesapeake Bay crab in the Lone Star State.
-Learn about freight shipping from Maryand to Texas and satisfy the demanding seafood market.
+Learn about freight shipping from Maryland to Texas and satisfy the demanding seafood market.

 Crab meat — and seafood in general — is best transported using cold packs in insulated boxes or containers to help keep the orders frozen.
 Containers should be well-sealed and labeled properly.
 If you’re shipping whole crabs, they will need to be wrapped individually in a protective manner because shells can crack rather easily during transport.